Catarrh/Mucus

 Send patients to pharmacy for advice and product purchase

-Colds and flu have similar symptoms.
+Colds and flu have similar symptoms

-Typically flu symptoms come on more quickly within a few hours, high fever, affects more than just the nose and throat and makes you feel exhausted and too unwell to carry on as normal.
+Typically flu symptoms come on more quickly within a few hours, high fever, affects more than just the nose and throat and makes you feel exhausted and too unwell to carry on as normal

-Both can be treated at home.
+Both can be treated at home

-With both patients can expect to start to feel better within 1-2 weeks.
+With both patients can expect to start to feel better within 1-2 weeks

-Coil/Implant or Removal
+Coil Insertion or Removal

-For patients requesting a coil inserted or replacement direct to family planning services/Worden Medical Centre.
+For patients requesting a coil inserted or replacement direct to family planning services/Worden Medical Centre

 Cold Sores

-Refer to Pharmacy or Face to Face Consultation
+Community Pharmacy or Face to Face Consultation

 Confusion